GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 #### When to use the Web Vitals extension

 The Web Vitals extension can be used by anyone in any role to assess a page's Core Web Vitals at all points of the page lifecycle.
-It is useful as a "live" view of performance as you interact with the page to attempt to uncover performance issues—particularly for post-load issues like CLS or INP issues.
+It is useful as a "live" view of performance as you interact with the page to attempt to uncover performance issues—particularly for post-load issues you might see with the CLS and INP metrics.

 #### When _not_ to use the Web Vitals extension

 The Web Vitals extension isn't a holistic assessment of page performance.
-In addition, the metrics it reports are highly dependent on your environmental setup and developers often have higher powered machines or better networks.
+In addition, the metrics it reports are highly dependent the environment in which it runs, and developers often have higher powered machines or access to faster networks.

 ### The Performance panel in Chrome DevTools

 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) is a collection of in-browser development tools, including the [Performance panel](https://developer.chrome.com/docs/devtools/#performance).
 The Performance panel is a lab tool that profiles all page activity during page load or a recorded time period.
-It offers deep insight into everything it observes across dimensions such as network, rendering, painting and scripting activity, as well as a page's Core Web Vitals.
+It offers deep insight into everything it observes across dimensions such as network, rendering, painting, and scripting activity, as well as a page's Core Web Vitals.

 #### When to use the Performance panel

 The Performance panel should be used by developers during development to gain deep insight into page performance.
 This is particularly useful to debug responsiveness issues affecting FID or INP.
-Once a poorly responding interaction is identified and repeatable, the Performance panel can provide a wealth of data as to what is going on in the browser to help understand the issue, from main thread blocking, to JavaScript call stacks, to painting work.
+Once a poorly responding interaction is identified and repeatable, the Performance panel can provide a wealth of data as to what is going on in the browser to help understand the issue, from main thread blocking, to JavaScript call stacks, to rendering work.

 #### When _not_ to use the Performance panel

 The Performance panel is a developer tool that provides lab data only.
 It's not a substitute for field data.
-It contains a wealth of debugging information but because of that it may not be easy to use for novice developers or those in non-developer roles.
+It contains a lot of debugging information, but because of that, it may not be easy to use for novice developers or those in non-developer roles.

 ## A three step workflow for ensuring your website's Core Web Vitals stay healthy